beasterbro/chesters-twin/README.txt

-make transf		-> runs all of the transform tags that we found were effective make util		-> runs all of the utility tags that we found were effetive (none) make all			-> runs all the optimization, analysis, transform, and utility transforms that we found were effective make 			-> runs make toy_file.o, code, ir, opt1, opt2, analy, transf, util, and all
+make transf		-> runs all of the transform tags that we found were effective make util		-> runs all of the utility tags that we found were effetive (none) make all			-> runs all the optimization, analysis, transform, and utility transforms that we found were effective make diff		-> generates the diff files for the compiled code

-Refer to diff.txt for specifics but here we will talk about over all trends

-Ultility passes do not work on our machine that we use for testing due to a graphviz dependency, but the other passes work
+			-> there are separate tags for each of the diff commands but this will generate all of the diff files. make 			-> runs make toy_file.o, code, ir, opt1, opt2, analy, transf, util, all, and diff